MSP-Greg/ruby-loco/README.md

 Note that if any of the Ruby test suites fail, the build will not be uploaded.
 Hence, the links will provide the most recent build that passed.

-The builds can be used in GitHub Actions CI by using the [MSP-Greg/actions-ruby](https://github.com/MSP-Greg/actions-ruby) action, which also helps with MSYS2 and MSVC setup and use.
+The builds can be used in GitHub Actions CI by using the [ruby/setup-ruby](https://github.com/ruby/setup-ruby) action or the [MSP-Greg/setup-ruby-pkgs](https://github.com/MSP-Greg/setup-ruby-pkgs) action, which also helps with cross-platform package installation.

 The repo can be used to build Ruby locally.
 At present, only MinGW builds are supported.
 See (WIP) [Local Use](https://github.com/MSP-Greg/ruby-loco/blob/master/Local-Use.md).